 Daimaru Ramen ($$)

-Situated in a nice area full of small bars and wine rooms, Daimaru does great bowls of Shoyu Ramen (and other variations).
+Situated in the "trendy" area of Tai Kok Tsui, full of small bars and wine rooms, Daimaru does great bowls of Shoyu Ramen (and other variations).
 Within 5 minutes of opening they were already packed, so be prepared to wait.

 Cafe's, Bars & Curiosities